c0xc/lib-cpp-process-lock-file/README.md

 This module provides an easy way to restrict the application to a single instance.
-If a second instance is started, the first instance will be activated, preventing multiple instances being started accidentally.
+If a second instance is started, the first instance will be requested, preventing multiple instances being started accidentally.

 Some alternative solutions exist but most of them are either complicated,